Know the cost of the deal while you can still act on it.

 One job, done thoroughly: advisory cost and scope control.

 Not a data room.
 Not a project tracker.
 Not a billing platform.
-A live operating layer for the commercial side of diligence.
+A live operating layer for the commercial side of diligence, with the reading and drafting built into it.

 Budgeted vs. committed vs. actual, by workstream, always current